pasqualematrone/Face-Similarity/README.txt

+Python tool that uses a convolutional neural network (ResNet-50) to quantify, through the attribution of a score, the difference between the same face wearing or not wearing a mask.

 Tells the similarity score for the 2 face images (face matching).

 It taked 2 image files as input then it extract the face from it and process the image file.